 - UNI 9795:2013 Fixed automatic fire detection and alarm systems - Design, installation and operation

-- UNI 10779:2014 Fire extinguishing systems - Hydrant networks - Design, installation and operation - UNI 11292:2008 Premises intended to house pumping units for fire-fighting systems - Construction and functional characteristics
+- UNI 10779:2014 Fire extinguishing systems - Hydrant networks - Design, installation and operation - UNI 11292:2008 Rooms intended to house pumping units for fire-fighting systems - Construction and functional characteristics

 - UNI 11224:2019 Initial inspection and maintenance of fire detection systems.